How Much Does a New Staircase Cost?

 However, it isn't the most durable option on the market, so be aware that it may not be as long-lasting as other materials.

-In any case, the pricing of softwood is certainly a huge selling point, and you can purchase materials for a straight staircase for as low as £400 increasing to around £2,000 for spiral and winding stairways.
+The pricing of softwood is certainly a huge selling point, and you can purchase materials for a straight staircase for as low as £400 increasing to around £2,000 for spiral and winding stairways.

-Hardwood Staircase
+Hardwood Staircase Cost

 You're looking at between £800 and £4,000 for materials for a hardwood staircase, with the lower end of the scale for basic styles and the higher end for complex designs.

-Metal Staircase
+Metal Staircase Cost

 Metal is used for spiral and winding staircases as they are easy to manipulate and are extremely hard-wearing, making them perfect for complex designs.

-Other Materials
+Other Options

 You can use other materials for your new staircase, although they are far less common than the previous materials listed here, so you can expect to pay a premium for them.

 Glass, stone and concrete are sometimes used for different styles of staircases.
-While they may not be as practical or cost-effective as some other materials, they can be the perfect solution for when you are aiming for a certain type of décor.
+While they may not be as practical or cost-effective as some other materials, they can be the perfect solution for when you are aiming for a certain type of look.

 New Flooring

-If you're making the sound investment of installing a new staircase into your home, it may be a good idea to review your flooring at the same time.
+If you're making the sound investment of installing a new staircase in your home, it may be a good idea to review your flooring at the same time.
 Especially if you're going to have a certain style of flooring on your staircase.

-Now, new flooring encompasses quite a vast array of possibilities, from carpets to laminates and everything in-between.
+Now, new flooring encompasses quite a vast array of possibilities, from carpets to laminates and everything in between.
 On average, you'll pay between £400 and £1,500 for a space of around 15sqm.

 This includes vinyl and carpet at the lower end of the scale and Karndean and tiled floors occupying the upper end of the scale.